-Data taken with the 4-cm-diameter tube show the effectiveness of cusped B-fields and carbon limiters in increasing the density of a helicon discharge.
-The data taken with the 5-cm-diameter tube show that the nature of the limiter placed inside the discharge makes a difference, and that a non-conducting limiter is also effective in confining the discharge if it is placed behind the antenna (not in the region where high density is needed).
-This paper has also shown the importance of magnetic field shaping near the antenna and of arranging for radial gas feed.
+Data taken with the 4 cm diam tube show the effectiveness of cusped B fields and carbon limiters in increasing the density of a helicon discharge.
+The data taken with the 5 cm diam tube show that the nature of the limiter placed inside the discharge makes a difference, and that a nonconducting limiter is also effective in confining the discharge if it is placed behind the antenna (not in the region where high density is needed).
+This article has also shown the importance of magnetic field shaping near the antenna and of arranging for radial gas feed.
 None of the effects reported here were anticipated in the original theory.
-Our current ideas on what may be happening involve the interaction of nonlinear currents with the axial and radial components of the dc magnetic field, and the stabilizing effect of favorable magnetic curvature.
+The stabilizing effect of cusp fields because of the favorable magnetic curvature may explain part of the density increase; the rest may depend on the behavior of helicon waves in nonuniform magnetic fields and density distributions.
+The density increase with limiters and solid blocks may be caused by as simple an effect as gas trapping, or it may depend on a complicated modification of the wave patterns.